Sending goods from the USA to Mexico is easier when you prepare in advance. But in order to prepare in advance, you need the right information.

 According to the Mexican Customs Bureau, one of the most common mistakes people tend to make when shipping their items from the USA to Mexico is neglecting to provide all the required documentation.

 Noncompliance with sanitary requirements and labeling is also an issue.
-Export.gov recommends that you verify the complete set of import requirements in advance of shipping.
+You verify the complete set of import requirements with your shipper in advance of shipping.

 Mexican customs brokers are the best prepared to clear your products/equipment through Mexican Customs.